 Potatoes that have been bred with closely related plants such as Solanum chacoense Bitter (Rashidi et al. 2017) and Solanum berthaultii Hawkes (Butler et al. 2011) have shown less Lso infection and/or ZC symptoms than other genotypes tested.
 By determining how these genotypes resist or tolerate either Lso or the psyllid vector itself (Kennedy et al. 1987, Putten et al. 2001, Butler et al. 2011), we can decide which traits should be bred or cloned into commercial cultivars to develop resistant potato cultivars (Kaloshian 2004, Casteel et al. 2006, 2007).

 We examined psyllid host acceptance behaviors as well as oviposition and egg fertility on three potato breeding clones derived from Solanum chacoense: ‘A07781-10LB’ (‘10LB’), ‘A07781-3LB’, (‘3LB’) and ‘A07781-4LB’ (‘4LB’) (Rashidi et al. 2017).
 ‘Russet Burbank’ was used as a susceptible control (Munyaneza et al. 2011).
-The A07781 genotype exhibits high tolerance and low susceptibility to Lso (Rashidi et al. 2017).
+The A07781 family of genotypes exhibits high tolerance and low susceptibility to Lso (Rashidi et al. 2017).
 This low susceptibility to Lso may be due to either resistance or tolerance to the psyllid vector or the bacteria itself.
 Focusing on psyllid host selection and settling behaviors such as such as probing, walking and time spent on the leaf can help us understand if a plant-induced change in psyllid behavior is part of why we observed any reduction in Lso transmission and/or ZC symptoms.
 Our results will help clarify potato-psyllid interactions on these genotypes, which will help plant breeders to develop Lso-resistant potatoes (Kennedy et al. 1987).

 Materials and Methods